Book Series: Logic in Asia

 • Monographs written by researchers in Asian countries.

-• Proceedings of conferences held in Asia, or edited by Asian researchers.
+• Conference proceedings held in Asia or edited by Asian researchers.

 • Anthologies edited by researchers in Asia.

-• Research works by scholars from other regions of the world, which fit the goal of “Logic in Asia”.
+• Research works by scholars from other regions of the world that align with the goal of "Logic in Asia".

 Liu, Fenrong, Tsinghua University and University of Amsterdam CONTACT: fenrong@tsinghua.edu.cn